sanyapi/sanyapi/README.md

 - 🔭 I’m currently working on my research paper related to nature-inspired algorithms.

-- 👯 I’m looking to collaborate on cool web development projects.

-- 🌱 I’m currently learning C++ and React.
+- 🌱 I’m currently learning Python.

-- ⚡ Fun fact: I use tabs over spaces
+- ⚡ Fun fact: I played Belle in a Beauty and the Beast school musical.

 <br/>